RahmaAbbas/BMS-474-project/README.md

 A. Using the PhysioNet EEG Motor Movement/Imagery Dataset:
-The program can be executed from the command line interface (CLI) with the following required arguments:

 1) The number of subjects to be used from the dataset (integer)
 2) The number of epochs for training the models (integer)